sebadob/hiqlite/README.md

 At the end, the goal is that you can have the simplicity and all the advantages of an embedded SQLite while still being able to run your application highly available (which is almost always mandatory for me) and having automatic fail-over in case of any errors or problems.
-The whole

 ### What is working

-- whole Raft cluster setup
+- full Raft cluster setup
 - everything a Raft is expected to do (thanks to [openraft](https://github.com/datafuselabs/openraft))
 - Raft cluster auto-init based on given configuration
 - persistent storage for Raft logs (with [rocksdb](https://github.com/rust-rocksdb/rust-rocksdb)) and SQLite state